 No, these two apps are produced by very different companies.
 Mailbird is a desktop email client, but it is developed by a company that is also named Mailbird.
 Thunderbird is a desktop email client developed by Mozilla, the maker of the Firefox web browser.

-Why You Should Trust Me
+Why Trust Me for This Review

 Hi, my name is Thomas Boldt, and I rely on email for the vast majority of my professional communications.
 I’ve tested almost all of the major email clients that are available today, and I’ve used a wide range of webmail services with an even wider array of good and bad features.

-Sometimes it feels like the only email client that would match my specific needs is one that doesn’t exist yet, but I realize that everyone has different requirements and what works for me isn’t necessarily what others need.
+Sometimes it feels like the only email client that would match my specific needs is one that doesn’t exist yet, but I realize that everyone has different requirements, and what works for me isn’t necessarily what others need.
 That perspective helps me review more effectively, and hopefully, I can help you find the right solution for your situation.

 As with most modern email clients, configuring Mailbird is extremely easy and user-friendly.
 Long gone are the days when you’d have to memorize all the various server settings for your individual email accounts, and instead, you simply have to provide your name and email address.

-If you feel the desire for some more personalization, there are various themes available, including one for each house from Game of Thrones – I guess the developers must be fans.
-If you want to create your own house (or just your own theme), you can use any custom image that you want.
+If you feel the desire for some more personalization, there are various background images available, including one for each house from Game of Thrones – I guess the developers must be fans.
+If you want to create your own house (or just your own look), you can use any custom image that you want.